DevDeNiro/aws-bootcamp-cruddur-2023/journal/week4.md

       """)
 ```

-Our first queri is working :
+Our first querie is working :
 ![image]()